 What’s incredibly useful and amazing about this platform is the steady traffic it brings in.
 Think about Facebook or Instagram, which are great platforms, but your traffic increases when you post something interesting.
 And you need to keep on posting and engaging with your readers because people tend to forget about older posts.

-Pinterest, on the other hand, doesn’t work like that.
+Pinterest for authors, on the other hand, doesn’t work like that.
 Your Pins will still bring traffic long after publishing them because it all depends on what users are searching for.

 This is not your typical social media for writers platform.
 Yes, readers can leave comments on your Pins, and you can answer them, but your success on Pinterest doesn’t rely on that.
 Pinterest users discover content by searching for keywords, using hashtags, or looking at the saved Pins of someone they follow.